op7ic/unix_collector/README.md

 # unix_collector

-A shell script for basic forensic collection of various artefacts from UNIX systems. ```unix_collector``` is a script that runs on various Unix systems and attempts to collect artefacts which could be analysed in attempt to identify potential system compromise. ```unix_collector``` is written as a single shell script so it can be easily uploaded and run (as opposed to un-tarred, compiled, installed or requiring internet connection to download components).
+A self-contained shell script for forensic collection of various artefacts from UNIX systems. ```unix_collector``` is a script that runs on various Unix systems and attempts to collect artefacts which could be analysed in attempt to identify potential system compromise. ```unix_collector``` is written as a single shell script so it can be easily uploaded and run (as opposed to un-tarred, compiled, installed or requiring internet connection to download components).
 It can run either as a normal user or as root.
 It does a better job when running as root because it can read more files of course.

 [![Imgur](https://i.imgur.com/6xMcGIg.gif)](#)